Redshift Drift fluctuations from N-body simulations: Conclusions

 \section{Conclusions}

 In this paper, we derive the redshift drift power spectrum at different redshifts from an $N$-body simulation using the \texttt{Gadget4} code.
-To obtain the power spectrum from the simulation, we model it using the theoretical prediction found in \cite{Bessa_2023} and numerically calculate it using the velocity and acceleration fields from the \texttt{Gadget4} snapshots and power spectrum and FFT routines found in the \texttt{pylians} and \texttt{FFTlog-and-beyond} python libraries.
-We validate our code and simulation using the Einstein-Boltzmann solver \texttt{class}, and once validated, compare our results to the numerical predictions obtained using the same code in \cite{Bessa_2023}.
-Our work provides a methodology for modeling the redshift drift using $N$-body simulations and derive one and two point statistics from simulation data.
+To obtain the power spectrum from the simulation, we model it using the theoretical prediction found in \cite{Bessa_2023} and numerically calculate it using the velocity and acceleration fields from the \texttt{Gadget4} snapshots, and power spectrum and FFT routines found in the \texttt{pylians} and \texttt{FFTlog-and-beyond} python libraries.
+We compare and validate our code and simulation using the Einstein-Boltzmann solver \texttt{class}, and once validated, compare our results to the numerical predictions obtained using the same code in \cite{Bessa_2023}.
+Our work provides a baseline methodology for future modeling of the redshift drift using $N$-body simulations and derivations of one and two point statistics from simulation data, while needing further improvements in accurately modeling the spectra.